Similarity surfaces, connections, and the measurable Riemann mapping theorem: A limit of the similarity surfaces used in the construction of a solution to the Beltrami equation

 Let us sum up what we have done up to now.
 Recall the similarity surfaces $\cal S_n$ associated to our approximating Beltrami forms $\mu_n$, and recall their completions $\cal S'_n$ into a Riemann surface isomorphic to $\hat\C$.
 To this global chart $\hat \C$ we associated a singular connection, of symbol $\zeta_n$ that is a meromorphic function\footnote{\ldots\ A rational map in fact, since for each $n$ there are only finitely many non-erasable poles.} all whose poles are all simple, but get more and more densely packed as $n$ tends to infinity.
 We proved that $\zeta_n$ has a weak limit\footnote{In the previous section, \Cref{lim:parallel-transport}, we improved the weak limit statement into a statement in terms of limit of associated parallel transport.} and that this weak limit is the function $\zeta$ introduced in \Cref{prop:wlz} via a convolution product.

 \begin{theorem} Let $(e_1,e_2)$ be the canonical basis of $\R^2$.
 Let $A$ be the push-forward by $f$ of the constant vector field $e_1$ of $\R^2$, and $B$ the push-forward of the constant vector field $e_2$.
 Note that $A$ and $B$ commute.
-Consider the conformal symmetric connection of symbol
+Consider the conformal symmetric connection of symbol\footnote{The notation $\partial_A B$ refers to the directional derivative, see \Cref{sub:qi}.}

 defined on $U$.
 Then $\tilde\zeta$ is equal to the symbol $\zeta$ introduced in \Cref{prop:wlz}:

 \end{theorem} The connection of symbol $\tilde\zeta$ expresses as

 Before we prove the theorem, let us introduce an easy lemma. \begin{lemma} Let $A$ and $B$ be two vector fields in an open subset $U\subset \R^2\equiv \C$.
 Assume that they vanish nowhere.
 Then there is a unique conformal symmetric connection $\nabla$ such that the parallel transport under integral lines of $A$ leaves $B$ invariant.
 The symbol of $\nabla$ in the chart $U$ is